vnlashin-tester/Selenium_Polteq_WebShop_Lashin/README.md

 - **Login and Logout Fixtures**: `login_fixture` and `logout_fixture` are used to handle user authentication setup and teardown, providing a clean state for each test.

+## Continuous Integration (CI)

+I have implemented Continuous Integration (CI) using GitHub Actions.
+This ensures that our tests are automatically run on every push or pull request to the `main` branch, helping us maintain code quality and catch issues early.

 ## Detailed Test Descriptions

 ### test_product_card_short_way